Jemoka/blag/content/posts/KBhmultithreading.md

 -   if you are no writes, you don't need a mutex

 when dealing with [mutex](#mutex), beware of [deadlock]({{< relref "KBhdeadlock.md" >}})

+Sleep call can happen by putting a sleep call in certain places.